thisisnataliessn/portfolio/README.md

-# My Portfolio
+# My Portfolio Project

-Currently a work in progress, this will showcase all of my design work.
+This unfinished portfolio was a practice project to explore some frontend options.